Welcome to The Rhythm of Grief!

-Today, we no longer have such traditions to guide us.
-As a result, many of us mourn alone, cut off from our loved ones.
+Many people deal with grief all on their own, without help from family and friends.
 Well-meaning friends and neighbors drift away after the first few weeks, unsure how to help, while the mourner retreats further and further into his or her shell, overwhelmed by all the new changes, with no clear path to follow.

-In these ways, we learn to support ourselves during the mourning process, just like we learn how to support others.
-And somewhere along the way, we begin to remember the true meaning of life: who we are, why we’re here and where we’re going.
+When we’re supporting ourselves and everyone else in their grief, we begin to remember the true meaning of life: who we are, why we’re here and where we’re going.
 And we remember the extraordinary power of love.